kareman/SwiftShell/README.md

         cd SwiftShell

 - Copy/link `Misc/swiftshell` to your bin folder or anywhere in your PATH.
-- To install the framework itself, either:
-  - run `xcodebuild install` from the project's root folder.
-This will install the SwiftShell framework in ~/Library/Frameworks.
-  - _or_ run `xcodebuild` and copy the resulting framework from the build folder to your library folder of choice.
+- To install the framework itself, run `xcodebuild` and copy the resulting framework from the build folder to your library folder of choice.
 If that is not "~/Library/Frameworks" or "/Library/Frameworks"  then make sure the folder is listed in $SWIFTSHELL_FRAMEWORK_PATH.

 Then include this in the beginning of each script: